Azure/AzureDataLake/docs/Hands_on_Labs/Start.md

 ### Before you begin:

+-   Keep in mind that Azure Data Lake Store & Azure Data Lake Analytics are currently in PUBLIC PREVIEW.
+This means that when you first try to create an ADLS or ADLA account, that you subscription needs to be approved by Microsoft.
+This process is automatic and usually occurs within 24 hours

 -   Pick an Azure subscription you want to use.
 All the services you create should be in the same subscription